Carlow Brewing Company

-The Carlow Brewing Company, also known as O'Hara's Brewing Company, is an Irish craft brewery located in Bagenalstown, County Carlow.
-It is one of the largest craft breweries in Ireland.
+The Carlow Brewing Company, better known as O'Hara's Brewery, is an Irish craft brewery located in Bagenalstown, County Carlow.
+It is the largest craft brewery in Ireland by production capacity.

 History

-Seamus O'Hara established the Carlow Brewing Company in 1996 along with his brother Eamon.
+The Carlow Brewing Company was founded in 1996 by brothers Eamonn and Seamus O’Hara.
 Due to the dominance of macro beers in Ireland at the time, the brewery was initially very export-oriented.
 In the last few years, Irish interest in the brewery, and craft beer in general, has increased.

-In 2017, Carlow Brewery Company acquired Craigies Cider and Hijos de Rivera, a Galician brewery, and purchased a 32% stake in Carlow Brewing.
+In 2017, the company acquired Craigies Cider.
+In April of the same year it was announced that, Hijos de Rivera, a Spanish brewery, had purchased a 32% stake in the Carlow Brewing Company.

-Brands

-In addition to the O’Hara's brand, Carlow Brewing Company also produces the following beer and cider brands in their Bagenalstown brewery/cider mill:
+In 2020, the company purchased a number of brands from Boyne Brewhouse, a brewery in Drogheda.

+Products